ttrahan/helloapp-python-pipelines/README.md

       And GitHub for source control
       And Docker Hub for docker images
-      And deploying into two environments, TEST and PROD And these environments use DC/OS with Marathon for orchestrating containers And uses Slack for internal communication
+      And deploying into two environments, TEST and PROD And these environments use DC/OS with Marathon for scheduling containers And uses Slack for internal communication

   Scenario: run build/CI on sample python app